Sunbird-Ed/sunbird-perf-tests/sunbird-platform/test-data-preparation/root-org/README.md

 The purpose of this document is to describe the steps required to run the scripts for automated creation of root orgs.

-# Pre-requisites

-Clone this repo (sunbird-perf-tests) in home directory and go to test-data-preperation folder and move to root-org folder

-## How to run?

 1. Run load test scenario script with necessary arguments:

 ```